JavaCheatsheet/OysterCard/README.md

 # OysterCard Solution

-The Oyster main.java.com.modules.card Problem - alefeducation.com
+The Oyster Card Problem - alefeducation.com

-## Objective - Model A main.java.com.modules.fare main.java.com.modules.card System.
+## Objective - Model Fare Card System

 Demonstrate a user loading a main.java.com.modules.card with £30, and taking the following trips, and then